oclif/oclif.github.io/docs/faqs.md

 ## How can I make the oclif generator run faster?

 If you're using npx, install it first with `npm install -g oclif`.
 This won't stay current with updates though, so you'll need to run `npm update -g oclif` to get new versions of the generator.

-## Why does oclif use colon-separated commands?
-Can it support space-separated?

-There is an [experimental plugin to support space-separated commands](https://github.com/RasPhilCo/oclif-plugin-spaced-commands).
-Ultimately we'd like to bring this into the core of oclif as a setting.

 ## Why isn't Node X supported?